How Contract Staffing Works? A Step-by-Step Guide

 - Proficiency with MS Word and Excel

 A good set of skills for non-IT recruitment is probably half the battle won.
 But only with the help of software and tools will the process of non-IT recruitment be complete.
 They help save a lot of time and probably costs as well by reducing the time to hire.
-Below are some common tasks which recruiters handle and tools that help with managing them well.
+Below are some common tasks that recruiters handle and tools that help with managing them well.

 1. Text tools to write better